minkhaung-mkks/prep-learn/README.md

 ## 📝 Latest Update

+31/08/2023 : The mobile version is really helping people get onboard, I was even asked to work on the school education platform.
+I gonna focus on trying to get auth to work with firebase.
+Gonna see how it goes from there.

 30/08/2023 : Fixed The crashing bug, also finished up the mobile version.

 23/08/2023 : Still a bit sick and have exams for this whole week, also I'm focusing on learning firebase for now so everything gonna be on hold for a while